DiggingNebula8/vis-psyche/VizEngine/docs/Book/README.md

 Work through exercises at the end of each chapter.

 ### To Review
-Use Chapter 6 (Current State) as a quick reference.
+Use [Appendix A](A_Reference.md) as a quick reference for class diagrams and file locations.

 ---